Overview

 Degree Program

-The Innovation and Society Program offers a Co-Major, which consists of 24 credit hours (18 credit hours in the co-major and 6 credits generally double counted with the primary major) and is available to any student as a secondary major.
+Innovation & Society Program offers a Co-Major, which consists of 24 credit hours (18 credit hours in the co-major and 6 credits generally double counted with the primary major) and is available to any student as a secondary major.
 The co-major cannot be taken as a stand-alone major.
-All students must be completing another undergraduate major within the university.
+All students must be completing another undergraduate major within the university to enroll in Innovation & Society.